-On behalf of the Board of Directors, management and employees, I invite you to attend the 2021 Annual Meeting (the "Meeting") of shareholders of AutoCanada Inc. ("AutoCanada").
+On behalf of the Board of Directors, management and employees, I invite you to attend the annual and special meeting (the "Meeting") of shareholders of AutoCanada Inc. ("AutoCanada").
 The Meeting will be conducted online at:

-WHERE: https://web.lumiagm.com/219664924
+WHERE: https://meetnow.global/MCGTCDY

-WHEN: Thursday, May 6, 2021
+WHEN: Thursday, May 5, 2022